 Intermittent Fasting and Your Period

-Even with some potential downfalls, a few studies have shown benefits between fasting and the menstrual cycle, especially for women with PCOS
+Even with some potential downfalls, a few studies have shown benefits between fasting and the menstrual cycle, especially for women with PCOS.

 A small study that followed 15 women with PCOS over six weeks found that fasting for 16 hours significantly improved body weight and other markers of insulin resistance and inflammation.
-While it was only a small study, it's worth noting that the authors noted that more than 70 percent of the women had improvements in their menstrual cycles.
+While it was only a small study, it's worth noting that the authors noted that more than 70 percent of the women had improvements in their menstrual cycles36.

-However, another review found evidence that longer fasts increased cycle lengths in overweight or obese women.
+However, another review37 found evidence that longer fasts increased cycle lengths in overweight or obese women.
 Three days of fasting also affected luteinizing hormone dynamics for women with regular menstrual cycles.
 This study concluded that while none of these changes were dramatic, more research is needed to understand exactly how caloric restriction during fasting impacts women's hormones.

 Needless to say, the science behind fasting and your period is inconclusive and depends on many factors, but overdoing it with longer fasts or extensive calorie restriction may not be ideal for hormone balance.